kriogenia/empathy-academy-search-path-module/doc/Week4.md

 Next point, the same I did yesterday for range filter: extract a new aggregation class to handle different types.
 That also involved creating a visitor to be in charge of the transformations.

+This part was pretty easy.
+I finished fast and was able to move to more testing,